DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/DataManagement/dfc.rst

 There are two main sets of managers:
 * the historical ones, offering the full range of functionalities and used by most VO
-* and the LHCb ones, where a subsets of the functionalities related to user defined metadata are not tested, but optimized for scalling and consistency.
+* and the LHCb ones, where a subsets of the functionalities related to user defined metadata are not tested, but optimized for scaling and consistency.
+Any VO could of course use it.

 Installation